johannwerner/Testio/README.md

 The View Controller (handles view logic)
 The View Model (handles business logic)
 The use case would fetch get the data from the interactor and handle the data before giving data to the View model.
-The interactor api would fetch the data from the backend or local database.
+The interactor api would fetch the data from the backend or local database and conforms to the interactor protocol.
-The interacor is a protocol so for testing purposes you could use an interactor which mocks the data for testing purposes.
+The interactor is a protocol so for testing purposes you could use an interactor which mocks the data for testing purposes.

 Disadvantages of this achiteture
 - difficult for new people to quickly learn it
 - lots of files